sfmth/ibnalhaytham/README.md

 ## TODO
 - use smaller memory and register addresses
-- test the memory controler for openram
+- test the memory controller for openram